splunk/public-o11y-docs/gdi/expvar/expvar.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `expvar` monitor via the Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `expvar` monitor using the Smart Agent receiver.

 The `expvar` monitor is a Smart Agent monitor that scrapes metrics from variables exposed in JSON format at an HTTP endpoint by [expvar](https://golang.org/pkg/expvar/).
 The monitor uses configured paths to get metric and dimension values from fetched JSON objects.